cedrickchee/llama2.c/README.md

 `-march=native` Compile the program to use the architecture of the machine you're compiling on rather than a more generic CPU.
 This may enable additional optimizations and hardware-specific tuning such as improved vector instructions/width.

 `-fopenmp` Use OpenMP for parallelism.

+`-mtune, -march` Tell the compiler what kind of hardware you have.
+The flag `-march` tells the compiler about the minimal hardware your code should run on.
+The other flag `-mtune` is just an optimization hint, you tell the compile to generate code that runs best on your processors.
+See [Lemire's -mtune, -march in GCC blog post](https://lemire.me/blog/2018/07/25/it-is-more-complicated-than-i-thought-mtune-march-in-gcc/) for more information.

 Putting a few of these together, the fastest throughput I saw so far on my MacBook Air (M1) is with: